 Folding paper towels makes them more effective at absorbing liquids, which can help you save a bit of time and money, while also reducing your ecological footprint.
-This obviously has only a small impact on things, but considering it’s something you just learned in about 10 seconds and can easily implement, it’s definitely a useful thing to know.
+This obviously has only a small impact overall, but considering the fact that it’s simple to understand and implement, it’s definitely a useful thing to know.
 If you’re curious why folding your paper towels is beneficial, read on.

 Folding your paper towel makes it a more effective cleaning tool for two primary reasons:

 - Increased absorption rate- this occurs due to laminar flow channels between the between the folded parts, which reduce the viscous flow resistance.
 All this increases the rate at which the towel is able to absorb water through capillary action.

 - Greater absorption capacity- a folded towel can hold more water than an unfolded towel of the same size, because water is stored between the folds of the towel.
 (A TEDx talk on the topic refers to this as “interstitial suspension”).

 There are two other advantages to folding.
 First, folding the towel means that it is able to absorb more liquid at each pass (even without interstitial suspension), so using it will require less time and effort on your part.
 Second, a folded towel is going to be smaller, so a greater portion of its area will come into direct contact with the liquid, leaving less unused (and therefore wasted) edges.

 Aside from saving you time and money, using fewer paper towels is also good for the environment.
 Right now, millions of tons of paper towels are currently used annually around the globe, and the North American market has the highest rate of consumption per capita.